 Did you like this post?
 Was it helpful for you?
 Then it would be great if you could pin and share it on Pinterest, thank you 🙂

 Sightseeing Thessaloniki is definitely worth your time.
 No matter whether you’re interested in food, history, culture, beaches, fun or adventures, there is something to do and see for everyone in Greece’s second city.
 We think it’s a great alternative to a typical Greek island holiday.
 It is still relatively undertouristed especially compared to the hotspots of Athens and Santorini, but it may not stay that way forever.
+It is also a fantastic stop for when you tour Europe in a campervan, as you don’t have to ship over to an island but still has the best Greece has to offer.

 The hottest three months in the year are from June to August with daily temperatures of about 29-33C.
 We recommend to visit this great city in the shoulder season months May and September when the daily temperatures are more around 24-27C.
 We hope we gave you some helpful inspiration with our Thessaloniki travel guide!